shwezhu/shwezhu.github.io/content/post/golang/advance/011-cross-compilation.md

 running...
 ```

-So the statement is true: Once you compile a binary you *can* distribute it onto machines with the same architecture.
-You don't need go real time envorionment to run it. **This is the power of compiled language.**
+So the statement is true but not accurate, it should be: once you compile a binary you *can* distribute it onto machines **with the same architecture**.
+You don't need go real time envorionment to run it.
+This is the power of compiled language.

 ## 3. Cross-compilation